 Europe 2020 indicators - poverty and social exclusion

-- Data from March 2016.
+- Data from May 2018.
 Most recent data: Further Eurostat information, Main tables.
-Planned article update: May 2017.
+Planned article update: September 2019.

-- More than 30 % of young people aged 18 to 24 and 27.8 % of children aged less than 18 were at risk in 2014.
-At 17.8 %, this rate was considerably lower among the elderly aged 65 or over.
+- 30.6 % of young people aged 18 to 24 and 26.4 % of those aged less than 18 were at risk of poverty or social exclusion in 2016.
+At 18.2 %, this rate was considerably lower among the elderly aged 65 or over.

-- Almost 50 % of all single parents were at risk in 2014.
+- Almost 50 % of all single parents were at risk of poverty or social exclusion in 2016.
 This was double the average and higher than for any other household type analysed.

 - 1 Main statistical findings